tongliuF8/active_learning_crowds/README.md

 Create qualification type, compensation HIT and assign qualification:

+    Go to python_scripts directory and run the command:

     To create a qualification type, compensation HIT and assigning workers with the qualification in the sandbox environment:

 	    python contact_users_compensation_hit.py sandbox